-Based on our research, we believe GEICO's motorcycle insurance offers the best coverage for most riders in Colorado.
-Not only is GEICO's policy affordable, but it also offers an array of rider-specific discounts and custom protections that allow you to tailor a policy that insures your ride the way you need it to.
+Progressive motorcycle insurance offers the best option for most riders in Colorado.
+It has very competitive rates, plus an array of rider-specific discounts and protections that allow you to protect your ride.

 - Expanded parts coverage for custom additions